-Shortly after I arrived, an armed soldier entered the hotel and asked to see my passport.
+I arrived back in the hotel in a blissful state, when an armed soldier entered and asked to see my passport.
 Being new in the country, I didn’t realize I had to keep it with me; it was back in Kabul.
 The soldier said I’d have to leave town immediately and began to march me up the dark street.
 A dramatic and scary event ensued which you can read more about in my forthcoming book, Modern Nomad: Into the Heart of the Silk Road, Afghanistan 1977.
-There are many more adventures, heartwarming and beautiful, to be discovered in my book as well.
-It will be published early fall, 2019.
+There are many more adventures, heartwarming and beautiful, to be discovered in my forthcoming book.

 A final note on being “kicked out of Bamiyan”: My bus ride back to Kabul was horrible and I suffered the entire way, crossing those same awful, pot-holed roads of the day before.
 I choked on the powdery dust and exhaust fumes that billowed up through the many holes in the floor, and I could barely breath.
 Hours later, I arrived at my studio and collapsed.
 It was the first time I got sick in Afghanistan.
 And, although this journey was filled with major challenges, my short-but-rigorous visit to the Bamiyan Valley to simply be able to glance at the magnificent Buddha still ranks as an experience I treasure.
 After all, even a glimpse of something of such magnificence is a wondrous gift to behold and remember.
 I was there and touched the sacred ground.
 Bamiyan and the great beauty and peace imbued in the two ancient Buddhas of peace are a part of me forever.
 I am grateful.